google-deepmind/omninocs/SETUP.md

 The data release includes the NOCS and 3D object annotations.
 Users are required to download the images from the respective datasets.
-We provide here the list of sources to donwload data from below.
+We provide here the list of sources to download data from below.
 Using OmniNOCS requires agreeing to the data policy of these datasets.

 Dataset            | Download Links